danaikorre/dsmanufacturing.github.io/how_to_apply.md

 If you have made an application for a fee waiver please state this.
 If you used a different e-mail from that for this application please provide that here so that the two applications may be linked.
 If you meet the [eligibility requirements for a waiver](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/eligibility-funding) but have not yet applied for one please indicate here whether or not you wish to be considered for one.

-If you do NOT qualify for a waiver please [e-mail Bayes](mailto:bayes-training@ed.ac.uk) for more information on paying for a place.
+If you do NOT qualify for a waiver please [e-mail Bayes](mailto:bayes-training@ed.ac.uk) for more information about paying for a place.

 ### 8&ndash; Referees